anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 This document does not follow that pattern, but future updates are may update only the YANG.

 This document also introduces an experimental mechanism to support future extensions without requiring the YANG to be replaced.
+This includes both new IETF Standard mechanisms, as well as a facility for manufacturer private extensions.

 The lifetimes of vouchers may vary.
 In some onboarding protocols, the vouchers may include a nonce restricting them to a single use,  whereas the vouchers in other onboarding protocols may have an